 5. Entering water from shore

 You might have to walk out over a rocky shoreline to have water deep enough to submerge yourself in the water.
-Even in sandy lagoons, creatures like baby stingrays might be buried in the sand and although being a baby, the sting of its tail is effective and hurts for quite a while ( have experienced this myself).
+Even in sandy lagoons, creatures like baby stingrays might be buried in the sand, and although being a baby, the sting of its tail is effective and hurts for quite a while (I have experienced this myself).
 If you decided on full-foot fins instead of neoprene shoes and strap fins then make sure to don those early and always walk backward when wearing fins until water is deep enough to swim.

 6. Check tides and currents

-If a current is present start snorkeling first swimming against the current and return with the current.
-Avoid rip currents, they occur mostly in passages and can carry you easily out into deep water.
-The same can happen if you snorkel at the tidal change from high tide towards low tide.
+Avoid rip currents, which occur mostly in passages and can carry you easily out into deep water.
+The same can happen if you snorkel at the tidal change from high tide to low tide.
 The outgoing tide might pull you towards deep water.

 Tide table for Fiji